AndrewWalker251/traffic_sign_classifier/writeup_AW.md

 Train Accuracy = 0.661

 This has made it considerably worse.
 The variance is now less but the bias has gone up.
-Looking at the trend it doesn't feel as though more epochs would particularly help/
+Looking at the trend it doesn't feel as though more epochs could help.

 ##### Test3.
 Reduce dropout to 0.6 keep and train for 15 epochs.